TRIQS/dft_tools/doc/tutorials/svo_elk/srvo3.rst

   p["fit_min_n"] = 30
   p["fit_max_n"] = 60

 Here we use a tail fit to deal with numerical noise of higher Matsubara frequencies.
-For other options and more details on the solver parameters, we refer to :ref:`CTHYB solver <triqscthyb:welcome>` documentation.
+For other options and more details on the solver parameters, we refer to the :ref:`CTHYB solver <https://triqs.github.io/cthyb/latest/reference/constr_parameters.html>`_ documentation.
 It is important to note that the solver parameters have to be adjusted for each material individually.
 A guide on how to set the tail fit parameters is given :ref:`below <tailfit>`.

 The next step is to initialize the :class:`solver class <triqs_cthyb.Solver>`.
 It consist of two parts: